 HIV is most commonly passed on through vaginal or anal sex without a condom.

-It can also be passed from mother to child at birth.
+It can also be passed from mother to baby at childbirth.
 HIV can be transmitted when injecting drug users share needles.
 In rare cases, HIV can be transmitted through transfusion of infected blood.

 The test for HIV is a blood test.